fazaamal/Bankers-Algo/README.md

     System is in safe state
     Safe sequence is 0 1 2 3 4
+    Enter the process number and the new allocation values to check whether it will be successful: 1 1 0 2 0

+    Enter the process number and the new allocation values to check whether it will be successful: 4 3 3 0 -1

-    Enter the process number and the new allocation values to check whether it will be successful:
+    Enter the process number and the new allocation values to check whether it will be successful: 0 0 0 0 -1

     // UNIX/Linux/Mac (Bash shell) - Run "inFile"
     $ ./inFile
-    hello, world
-    }
+    Process 0 is finished.
+    Process 1 is finished.
+    Process 2 is finished.
+    Process 3 is finished.
+    Process 4 is finished.

+    System is in safe state
+    Safe sequence is 0 1 2 3 4
+    Enter the process number and the new allocation values to check whether it will be successful: 1 1 0 2 0

+    Enter the process number and the new allocation values to check whether it will be successful: 4 3 3 0 -1

+    Enter the process number and the new allocation values to check whether it will be successful: 0 0 0 0 -1
     ```